-Perking up an outdoor area with patio design ideas?
-Get started with our helpful tips, tricks and plans that will help decide what you need from the area and how to recreate your favourite styles in your garden design.
+The right patio ideas, styles and inspiration will all hinge on the space available and your budget.
+Get started with our helpful tips, tricks and plans that will help you decide what you need from the area and how to recreate your favourite designs.

 It's important to create an inviting and interesting outdoor living space for use all year round — not just in the summertime.
 Let's face it, British weather is unpredictable at best so planning a place that can adapt as needed is essential.